Fall Metal and Leaf Wreath DIY

 Another thing I love about this wreath is that it works so well in just about any room in our home.
 I hung it on the front of this shutter and I love how the textures play together.
 The shutter is a little bit rough and rusty and the wreath is a little bit soft with metal accents.
 I attached the wreath with some fishing line and a tiny nail tapped into the top of the shutter.
 You could hang it on a window in the same way.
 It’s that simple.

 You can also prop a wreath against something.
 This corbel worked perfectly.

-Here are the amazing DIF Fall Wreaths created by 8 wonderful bloggers.
+Here are the amazing DIY Fall Wreaths created by 8 wonderful bloggers.
 Just click on the link to see more.

 Gathered Fall Wreath // Finding Lovely